Privacy Questions and Answers

 CDCK shares account data with others as mentioned in the section about account data.

-CDCK shares data about your posts and other forum activity with others as mentioned in the section about account data.
+CDCK shares data about your posts and other forum activity with others as mentioned in the section about forum data.

 Apart from making data available to the customer that pays CDCK to host a forum, CDCK does not sell or give information about you to other companies or services.
 However, CDCK does use services from other companies on some forums that it hosts.
 The companies behind those services may collect data about you on their own, for their own purposes.
 Some of these services may be used to collect information about your online activities across different websites.
 All of these services are based in the United States.